engintalay/kriptoAlSatSinyal/README.md

-# kriptoAlSatSinyal v1.0.2
+# kriptoAlSatSinyal v1.0.3

 ## Overview
 This project generates trading signals for multiple cryptocurrencies using technical indicators such as RSI, MACD, and SuperTrend.
 It supports both command-line and graphical (tabbed) viewing of recent signals and candlestick data.
 You can also manage the list of coin pairs and time interval from within the graphical application.

 ## Files
 - **sinyalUretici.py**: Main logic for fetching market data, calculating indicators, and generating trading signals for multiple coins.
 Uses `ayarlar.json` for interval/timeframe.
 - **yakinda_al_sinyali.py**: Shows the last 24 candles' indicator values and signals for all coins in a tabbed GUI, with candlestick charts, Bollinger Bands/MA20, coin pair management, and interval settings.
+The window title displays the number of rows for each coin.
-- **kucoin_populer_usdt_ekle.py**: Adds the most popular USDT pairs from KuCoin to `coinler.txt` (asks how many, avoids duplicates, only adds new).
+- **kucoin_populer_usdt_ekle.py**: Adds the most popular USDT pairs from KuCoin to `coinler.txt`.
+You can choose to append only new coins or completely reset the list.
 - **requirements.txt**: Lists the necessary Python libraries for the project.
 - **install.sh**: Shell script to automate installation on Linux/macOS.
 - **install.bat**: Batch script to automate installation on Windows.